GSemikozov/crypto-exchange-rates/README.md

 Allows us to keep code clean and follow common standards of code writing in modern react + typescript

 ## api
-Locally API is available with `json-server` via endpoint called `data` and posted here: `localhost:3001/data`.
+Available with proxy under the hood to avoid cors problem.

-Publicly - it's just suggested endpoint `https://coin360.com/api/coins` [data](https://coin360.com/api/coins).
+Publicly - it's just suggested endpoint `https://coin360.com/api/coins` - [data](https://coin360.com/api/coins).

 ## Other tools in use
 - axios